 To know more about the interest rates and loan approval details, read more about Collateral Free Education Loan from Prodigy Finance for MBA abroad.

 3. Company Sponsorships

 Company sponsorships are hard and tricky at the same time.
 Hard because unless you are working for a big firm and you are among the top performers, then chances are quite low.
-Tricky because almost all companies would ask you to come back after finishing MBA, and work for them for 2 – 5 years (you will need to sign a bond or agreement).
-Now, major reasons of going for an MBA is to change profession, job or country.
+Tricky because almost all companies would ask you to come back after finishing an MBA, and work for them for 2 – 5 years (you will need to sign a bond or agreement).
+Now, major reasons for going for an MBA is to change profession, job or country.
 So, company sponsorships might not be the best option for everyone.
 But, if you are already working in the Consulting industry, you could consider this option.

 4. Education Loans from Banks

 An education loan from a bank for foreign education is very common.
 But, for MBA studies, this is not too straightforward.
 Firstly, a bank loan (from Nationalised or Private Bank in India) will cover only a part of the tuition fees.
 Besides, apart from formal documents (MBA acceptance letter, academic record etc.), you also need to provide collaterals.
 Another critical factor would be comparatively high-interest rates.
 But, assume you have secured a partial scholarship or assistantship, and now looking for another source to fund the remaining costs, education loans from banks are very handy.

 Loans from non-banking institutions can cover full tuition fees.
 However, please be advised that collaterals are required (if not for the whole amount).
 Now, let’s look at some of the options.